7 Powerful Tips to become a Sales SUPERSTAR!

 If you are a brand, people are going to copy, duplicate, replicate, steal your designs, ideas, concepts, etc.

-A few years back, when I launched my trademark program Income Breakthrough In 90 Days™, a trainer from my same BNI group (!) had the name of the program printed on his visiting card in spite of me having trademarked the name!
+A few years back, when I launched my trademark program Income Breakthrough In 90 Days™, a trainer from my same networking group had the name of the program printed on his business card in spite of me having trademarked the name!

 If something about your brand needs to be protected, go ahead and trademark it so that you don’t end up building a brand around it and someone else does the trademark and you can no more use it!